N-ray: Response

 The "discovery" excited international interest and many physicists worked to replicate the effects.
 However, the notable physicists Lord Kelvin, William Crookes, Otto Lummer, and Heinrich Rubens failed to do so.
 Following his own failure, self-described as "wasting a whole morning", the American physicist Robert W. Wood, who had a reputation as a popular "debunker" of nonsense during the period, was prevailed upon by the British journal Nature to travel to Blondlot's laboratory in France to investigate further.
-Wood suggested that Rubens should go since he had been the most embarrassed when Kaiser Wilhelm II of Germany asked him to repeat the French experiments, and then after two weeks Rubens had to report his failure to do so.
-Rubens, however, felt it would look better if Wood went, since Blondlot had been most polite in answering his many questions.
+Wood suggested that Rubens should go since he had been the most embarrassed when Kaiser Wilhelm II of Germany asked him to repeat the French experiments and, after two weeks, Rubens had to report his failure to do so.
+Rubens, however, felt it would look better if Wood went since Blondlot had been most polite in answering his many questions.